subosito/flutter-action/README.md

 Flutter environment for use in GitHub Actions.
 It works on Linux, Windows, and macOS.

+Originally created by [Alif Rachmawadi].
+Maintained by [Bartek Pacia].

 The following sections show how to configure this action.

 ## Specifying Flutter version